Growling grass frog: Ecology and behaviour

 This species is associated with large swamps, permanent dam impoundments, ponds, and lakes (particularly ones with reeds) in woodland, shrubland, open and coastal areas.

 This frog is an agile climber, but is most often found among dense reeds or along swampy grasslands.
 It hunts and basks in the sun during the day.
 Growling grass frogs reportedly hunt other frogs by zoning into the sound of their calls.

 The call is a three part moaning "craw-ork ar-ar", rising and then falling in tone (described as the sound of a duck or goose being strangled).
 The males develop black, rough nuptial pads on their thumbs during the breeding season, which occurs during spring through to late summer.
 Females have the ability to hiss when threatened.
 The eggs (up to several thousand) are distributed in a loose pile.
-These frogs stay in tadpole stage for at least one year.
+The tadpole stage lasts approximately 12 weeks.

-This frog is believed to be in decline across much of its range.
-In some regions, it has disappeared altogether, but in others it remains locally abundant (such as parts of northern Victoria and the Riverland in South Australia, associated with the Murray River).
-The Growling Grass Frog has been regularly recorded from suburban Melbourne and Geelong, with similar records from regional cities and occasional records from Adelaide.
+This frog has declined across much of its range and has disappeared altogether from some regions (such as the Australian Capital Territory and the lowest 200 KM of the River Murray).
+Several populations along the River Murray have been stabilised through the regular managed delivery of water to breeding locations (for example in the Lower Murrumbidgee catchment in New South Wales and the Riverland region of South Australia).
+Frogs are regularly recorded in suburban Melbourne and Geelong, with similar records from regional cities.
+Animals released from the pet trade established in the Adelaide Hills in the 1990s but this population is now extinct.

+Distribution

+The species is native to southeastern Australia, and can also be found in Tasmania.
+The species was introduced to New Zealand in 1867 by the Canterbury Acclimatisation Society, and has since become widely distributed across both the North Island and South Island.